MeerKAT discovery of a double radio relic and odd radio circle: connecting cluster and galaxy merger shocks: Observations and Data Processing

 \subsection{ASKAP}

-We supplement our deep MeerKAT 1.28~GHz data with Stokes~$I$ radio continuum images from the Australian SKA Pathfinder \cite[ASKAP,][]{Johnston2008, Hotan2021, Koribalski2022}, obtained in March 2020 as part of the Rapid ASKAP Continuum Survey \cite[RACS,][]{McConnell2020}.
-The first release of RACS-low covers the sky south of $\delta \approx +41$\degr\ at a central frequency of 887.5 MHz with 288 MHz bandwidth, overlapping with the low frequency end of the MeerKAT data.
-The RACS angular resolution is $\sim$15\arcsec, and we measure an rms of 0.4 mJy\,beam$^{-1}$ near the double relic.
-The ASKAP data are needed to obtain more reliable flux densities at $\sim$900~MHz for the northern relic than is possible with our MeerKAT data due to its location far from the pointing centre.
-Similarly, we use the RACS data to confirm the primary-beam corrected MeerKAT flux density of ORC~J1027--4422 at $\sim$900~MHz.
+We supplement our deep MeerKAT 0.9--1.7~GHz data with Stokes~$I$ radio continuum images at $\sim$0.9~GHz from the Australian SKA Pathfinder \cite[ASKAP,][]{Johnston2008, Hotan2021, Koribalski2022}, obtained in March 2020 as part of the Rapid ASKAP Continuum Survey \cite[RACS,][]{McConnell2020}.
+The first release of RACS-low covers the sky south of $\delta \approx +41$\degr\ at a central frequency of 887.5~MHz with 288~MHz bandwidth, overlapping with the low frequency end of the MeerKAT data.
+We use the mosaicked RACS-low images at 25\arcsec\ resolution and measure an rms of 0.3~mJy\,beam$^{-1}$ near the double relic and near ORC~J1027--4422.
+We use the RACS-low data to compare with and confirm the primary-beam corrected channel~1 (888~MHz) MeerKAT flux densities of the northern cluster relic and ORC~J1027--4422.

+Recently released ASKAP data from RACS-mid \citep{Duchesne2023} at 1367.5~MHz (bandwidth 144~MHz) are used for further flux comparison.